rikki-iki/celebr8d8melb/themes/melbs/sass/style-guide/homepage.md

-# Rollo: Drupal 8 theme
+# Melbs: Drupal 8 theme

 This web site is built using Sass and component-based styles.
 This front-end style guide documents the design components and the Sass variables, functions and mixins used to build the site.